-Therefore, as one trespass led to condemnation for all men, so one act of righteousness leads to justification and life for all men.
-19 For as by the one man's disobedience the many were made sinners, so by the one man's obedience the many will be made righteous. —Romans 5:18-19
+[Therefore,] as one trespass led to condemnation for all men, so one act of righteousness leads to justification and life for all men. ¹⁹For as by the one man's disobedience the many were made sinners, so by the one man's obedience the many will be made righteous. —Romans 5:18-19

 It seems impossible.
 We can’t wrap our minds around this truth because it seems too good to be true.
 To help press it deep into our souls, we see that Christ’s righteousness is not the first imputation we’ve experienced.
-All of humanity tasted the bitter taste of sin, and its outcome death, when Adam’s first act of disobedience was imputed to all humankind.
+All of humanity tasted the bitter taste of sin, and its outcome, death, when Adam’s first act of disobedience was imputed to all humankind.

 Yet even more stunning is the hope these verses in Romans 5 supply.
-If we can be reckoned as sinners by Adam’s sin, we can surely be counted righteous by Christ’s obedience!
+If we can be reckoned as sinners by Adam’s sin, we can surely be counted righteous by Christ’s obedience.
 What news could be better than that?
-And it all comes by looking away from ourselves and simply trusting in Jesus Christ.
+It all comes by looking away from ourselves and simply trusting in Jesus Christ.
 The Apostle Paul invites us to join him in this saving faith.
 He longs to be “found in [Christ], not having a righteousness of my own that comes from the law, but that which comes through faith in Christ, the righteousness from God that depends on faith” (Philippians 3:9).

 Every human being has been counted once as guilty in Adam.
-My prayer and hope is that you also have been counted twice.
-The second time as righteous in Christ!
+My prayer and hope is that you also have been counted twice: the second time as righteous in Christ!

-Describe how it feels to be counted guilty in Adam?
+Describe how it feels to be counted guilty in Adam.

 Can you put into your own words the joy of being united to Christ?